 Where to eat

 Aranmula Sreekrishna Temple: Aranmula Parthasarathy temple is an ancient temple situated in district Pathanamthitta district.
-Near to the cultural village Aranmula.
-Temple is situated near river pamba.
+Near to the cultural village of Aranmula.
+Temple is situated near the river Pamba.
 This temple is believed to be one among the five temples built by the Pandava brothers.
-This temple is dedicated to Lord Krishna, is one of the most ancient and famous temple in Aranmula.
+This temple is dedicated to Lord Krishna, is one of the most ancient and famous temples in Aranmula.
 The Aranmula Parthasarathi temple is a simple structure in Kerala style of architecture and the idol of Parthasarathy is six feet high.
 It is believed that in the war of Mahabharata Lord Krishna was Arjuna’s charioteer.
-This form of Lord Krishna was worshiped in the temple Aranmula.
+This form of Lord Krishna was worshipped in the temple Aranmula.
 So the temple is named as Aranmula Parthasarathy Temple.

 Chakkulathukavu Devi Temple: Chakkulathukavu Sree Bhagavathy Temple is one of the most famous Devi Temples in Kerala situated at Neerattupuram.
 The presiding deity of this temple is Durga Devi, who answers the call of her devotees.
 Chakkulathukavu Devi Temple is believed to be more than 3000 years old.
 There is an idol of Vana Durga with eight hands, installed near the original idol.
 Thousands of devotees visit the temple of every Fridays and during the annual Chakkulathukavu Pongala Festival in November – December the temple is visited by lakhs of devotees from all over the state.